John Denver and the Muppets: A Christmas Together

 John Denver and the Muppets: A Christmas Together is a 1979 Christmas television special starring Jim Henson's Muppets and singer-songwriter John Denver.
 The special first aired December 5, 1979, on ABC.
 It has never been released on any standard home video format but the special is available for viewing at the Paley Center for Media, alongside other Muppet specials.

 Plot

 The special opens with Denver and the Muppets singing "The Twelve Days of Christmas".
 To add comedic effect, Fozzie Bear forgets his line ("Seven swans a-swimming.") and Miss Piggy overemphasizes hers ("Five gold rings, ba-dum, bum, bum.")

-The main plot of the rest of the special is the creation of the special itself and a special musical number for Miss Piggy.
+The main plot of the rest of the special is the creation of a Christmas-themed special (featuring Denver and the Muppet cast) and a musical number for Miss Piggy.
 During the discussion of her number, Miss Piggy confronts Denver in her dressing room about their presumably mutual attraction.
 Miss Piggy, as a doll named Fifi, sings "I Will Wait for You" to Denver, who plays a wooden soldier trying to stay in step with a line of marching wooden soldiers.

-The program concludes with Denver reciting the story of Jesus' birth and joining the Muppets to sing "Stille Nacht/Silent Night" while the children in the audience join in.
+The program concludes with Denver reciting the story of Jesus' birth (depicted by Muppet versions of Joseph, Mary, and other characters) and joining the Muppets to sing "Stille Nacht/Silent Night" (first in German, then in English) while the children in the audience join in.